Main page content

 Permanent University Fund (PUF) - a State endowment fund that was established by the Texas Constitution of 1876, and that supports 18 institutions and six agencies of The University of Texas System and The Texas A&M University System.
 The PUF consists of 2.1 million acres in West Texas and the portfolio of assets resulting from the investment of mineral royalties generated by the land.
 Fiduciary responsibility for managing and investing the PUF is constitutionally assigned to the U. T. Board of Regents.
 (More on PUF.)

 Personal Property - anything other than real property that is subject to personal ownership (see CASE Reporting Standards and Management Guidelines, 4th edition, 1.2.5, Gifts-in-Kind).
 Personal property becomes a gift to a U. T. institution when a transfer of ownership has taken place.
 A written gift agreement signed by the donor(s) is required for gifts of personal property.

 Prominent Programs - major entities, such as colleges, schools, academic departments, and prominent academic centers, programs, and institutes.

-Less Prominent Programs - academic centers, programs, and institutes that the Vice Chancellor for External Relations, in consultation with the Executive Vice Chancellor for Academic or Health Affairs, determines are less prominent and therefore not within the category of Prominent Programs.
+Less Prominent Programs - academic centers, programs, and institutes that the Vice Chancellor for External Relations, Communications, and Advancement Services in consultation with the Executive Vice Chancellor for Academic or Health Affairs, determines are less prominent and therefore not within the category of Prominent Programs.